 The PPSR is the Personal Property Securities Register.
 The Australian PPSR became operational on the 30th of January, 2012.
 It replaced a number of existing registers including the Australian Shipping Register, New South Wales Register of Encumbered Vehicles, Queensland Register of Encumbered Vehicles, South Australian Vehicle Securities Register, Tasmanian Motor Vehicle Securities Register, Vic Roads Vehicle Securities Register, and Western Australian Register of Encumbered Vehicles.

 Unfortunately no. Vehicles manufactured prior to 1989 do not have a VIN.
 If you have the Chassis No. for a vehicle manufactured prior 1989, you can get a Chassis No. check from websites such as REVSCheckAustralia.com.au

 Unfortunately, we can't determine whether the VIN you entered was for the right vehicle.
 If you entered a valid VIN (17 characters long etc.) you will be charged.

-If the federal government PPSR database is busy, there could be a delay of several minutes before you receive your Vehicle Check via email.
+If the federal government PPSR database is busy, there could be a delay of several minutes before you receive your PPSR certificate via email.
 Alternatively, the email could be sitting in your junk email folder, so please check this first.
-If you are using a work email address, please contact your internal IT department, as unknown emails with attachments can sometimes be blocked automatically.
-If all else fails, please contact us & we will resend your Vehicle Check as soon as possible.
-There is no extra charge for reissuing a Vehicle Check.
+You can always contact us and we will resend your PPSR certificate as soon as possible.
+There is no extra charge for resending a PPSR certificate.